 San Francisco’s Chinatown is the oldest in North America and the largest Chinese community outside Asia.
-The first residents began building the community in the 1840s, and since then it has been highly influential in the history and culture of Chinese immigrants to the United States.
+The first residents began building the city in the 1840s, and since then, it has been highly influential in the history and culture of Chinese immigrants to the United States.

-Chinatown has been traditionally defined by the neighborhoods of North Beach, and Telegraph Hill.
-These areas are bound by Bush, Taylor, and Bay Street, as well as the Embarcadero.
+Chinatown is traditionally defined by the neighborhoods of North Beach, and Telegraph Hill.
+These areas bound by Bush, Taylor, and Bay Street, as well as the Embarcadero.

 After arriving, visitors will want to first stop by the Chinese Culture Center.
-The center is a major community-based organization established to foster the understanding and appreciation of Chinese art, history, and culture and is a good place to soak in the artistic sense of the area.
+The center is a major community-based organization established to foster the understanding and appreciation of Chinese art, history, and culture.
+It is an excellent place to soak in the artistic sense of the area.

 The facilities total 20,000 square feet and include a 299-seat auditorium, a gallery, bookshop, and classroom located between Chinatown and the Financial District.
 It is a great place to take the kids to learn a little history while adults can appreciate the significant body of artworks.

 The real allure of San Francisco’s Chinatown is its funky shops as well as some fancy antique stores.
 Boutiques are everywhere and offer imported goods and quirky items as well as unique objects that are hard to find anywhere else.

 Grant Avenue is the touristy section full of shops and restaurants that more appeal to those seeking the “exotic” or “mysterious” Chinatown experience

 Stockton (the next main street west) is often considered the “real” San Francisco Chinatown, full of markets packed with people and eateries with no English on the menu.
 You’ll see people hanging underwear out to dry from the upstairs windows and balconies and locals bargaining over fresh fruit and fish.
 It’s fascinating seeing the stark contrast between the two.